Is Generation Required for Data-Efficient Perception?: Theoretical Analysis

 \subsection{Structure of $\mathcal{G}_\textnormal{int}$.}

-We now investigate the structure of inverse generators in $\mathcal{G}_\textnormal{int}$.
+We now investigate the structure of inverse generators $\mathcal{G}_\textnormal{int}$.
+Our goal is to characterize these functions in terms of their derivative structure, analogous to our characterization of $\mathcal{F}_\textnormal{int}$.
+This is more challenging, however, since inverse generators $\gb \in \mathcal{G}_\textnormal{int}$ do not admit an analytical form similar to~\cref{eq:interact_func}.
+As a result, understanding their derivative structure requires a more detailed analysis.
 For simplicity, we present results for $n=1$; similar statements can in principle be derived for higher order derivatives for the case $n>1$.
-We first note that inverse generators $\gb \in \mathcal{G}_\textnormal{int}$ do not admit an analytical form similar to~\cref{eq:interact_func}.
-Thus, understanding their structure requires analyzing finer-grained properties of these functions.
-To this end, we investigate their derivatives.
 We also study whether we can find architectures with an inductive bias towards $\Gint$, but delegate this to Appendix~\ref{app:architecture}.

 We will first assume that the observed dimension $d_x$ equals the ground-truth latent dimension $d_z$ such that $\mathcal{X} = \mathcal{Z}$.
 In this case, we show that, similar to generators in $\mathcal{F}_\textnormal{int}$, inverse generators in $\mathcal{G}_\textnormal{int}$ have a structured Jacobian and Hessian.
 Specifically, we prove the following result. \begin{restatable}{lemma}{lehessian} Let $\gb\in \mathcal{G}_\textnormal{int}$ for $n=m=1$ and $d_x=d_z$.
 Then $\gb$ has the property that for $\xb\in \mc{X}$